picmac/treazrisland/docs/github-runner-setup.md

 ## Keeping toolchains in sync

-The CI workflow expects Node.js 22.11 and pnpm 10.4.1, matching the dependency matrix.
-Use the NodeSource or Volta installers (or `asdf`) to provision those versions under the `actions` user, and run `pnpm install --global pnpm@10.4.1` if the default install drifts.
+The CI workflow expects Node.js 22.21 and pnpm 10.23.0, matching the dependency matrix.
+Use the NodeSource or Volta installers (or `asdf`) to provision those versions under the `actions` user, and run `corepack prepare pnpm@10.23.0 --activate` if the default install drifts.
 When you upgrade tooling, update both the host and the pinned versions in `docs/dependency-matrix.md` plus the workflow files.

 ## Preparing for CI-triggered deployments